Overview

 Check

-method provided by model to filter items whose reminder has been activated.
+The basic check function uses the updateFilteredItemList method provided by model to filter items whose reminder has been activated.

-The predicate used by the filtering method is named ReminderThresholdExceededPredicate
+The predicate used by the filtering method is named ReminderThresholdExceededPredicate.

-will check whether the number of days to an item’s expiry date is smaller than or equal to its reminder
+The ReminderThresholdExceededPredicate will check whether the number of days to an item’s expiry date is smaller than or equal to its reminder

 threshold.